basu-10/nightcraft/app-artsy/PROJECT_IDEA.md

-# Curio (app-artsy) Project Idea and Product Blueprint
+# NEERA (app-artsy) Project Idea and Product Blueprint

 ## 1. Product Summary

-Curio is a social review and curation platform for creative media.
+NEERA is a social review and curation platform for creative media.
 Users can review items, build lists, write notes, and post updates.

 Primary review categories: